eytanadler/HyTank/README.md

 pytest -v .
 ```
 This should print out the list of tests as it runs them and tell you whether they pass.

+## Getting started

+Have a look in the examples folder, which contains sample scripts that run the model and visualize the results.